[ main index ]

 Fortunately, there IS something you can do.
-If you have a multicore CPU, you can limiting a process's CPU affinity to specific cores.
-This limits the amount of CPU resources available to a process.
-On a quad core system, if you were to limit a process to a single core, you would limit it to approximately 25% of the total CPU use at any given time.
-When changing affinities, to be careful, apply them selectively, and test your changes.
-Some system components may respond badly to CPU affinity changes, though most user mode applications do fine.
+If you have a multi-core CPU, you can limit a process's CPU affinity to specific cores, there-by enforcing a hard limit on the total CPU consumption of the process.
+For example, on a quad-core system, if you were to limit a process to a single core, you would impose a 25% CPU consumption limit.
+When changing affinities, be sure to apply them carefully and selectively.
+Some system processes may respond badly to CPU affinity changes, though most applications will be fine.

 There is a setting that EXCLUDES the active foreground process (the one you are using, that has keyboard and mouse focus) from ProBalance restraint.
 It is in Options / ProBalance options.
 It could be the application was not restrained because it was in the foreground?
 If this is NOT the case and the process WAS lowered in priority, then there is some other bottleneck that Process Lasso can not address.

 You may also wish to try a Default Priority of Below Normal for the offending process.
 This is often very successful, safe, and effective.
 It does not typically diminish performance of the application UNLESS you have a lot of other stuff going on as well (a lot of contention for the CPU).